nitu0317/gann/README.md

-FNN++
+gann
 ===

-FNN++ is an implementation of the Functional Neural Network algorithm created by William Guss.
-FNN++ acts as a scientific computation suite accompanied by an API for managing all computations with functional neural networks.
+gann++ is an implementation of the General Artificial Neural Network algorithm. gann++ acts as a scientific computation suite accompanied by an API for managing all computations with functional neural networks, continuous neural networks, anns, and n1,n2,b3.
-This library was created by William Guss, Phillip Kuznetsov, and Patrick Chen, and is licensed under the MIT license.
-Feel free to fork the code here on GitHub or create pull requests for any features you might want added.

 ## Functional Neural Networks